philipruth.com the internet stylings of philip ruth

 Lifting a Lid on Long-Forgotten Lives:

-An Archaological Investigation of a Mid-Nineteenth-Century Tenant House Site in Exeter Township, Berks County, Pennsylvania
+An Archaeological Investigation of a Mid-Nineteenth-Century Tenant House Site

 Pennsylvania Department of Transportation; Federal Highway Administration